yurii-zhytskyi/subtitle_extract/README.md

-# subtitle_extract
+# Subtitle Extract
-extract subtitles through video in web brower using recording and ocr
+extract subtitles through video in web browser using recording and OCR